-We worked on creating a global alliance of major charitable vegan groups with other countries.
-As we discussed previously, since the majority of our stakeholders are voiceless, the burden rests on us human beings to become as efficient - if not more efficient - than the organizations, for profit corporations and people we denounce.
+We are working to create a global alliance of major charitable vegan groups with other countries.
+As we discussed previously, since the majority of our stakeholders are voiceless, the burden rests on us human beings to become as efficient (if not more efficient) than the organizations and for-profit corporations we denounce.
 Unfortunately, we were not able to make any announcement this year but we have made significant progress.
 We will redouble our effort and hopefully have an announcement to make in 2019.

 We responded to many of your emails in 2018.
 In the case of businesses, many questions were in relation to certification and taking advantage of our free self-certification consultation services.
 For individuals, the questions were varied in nature.
 Do not hesitate to contact us again, we look forward to hearing from you in 2019.